tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 * Real-time protocols MAY specify shorter timeouts.
-It is RECOMMENDED that for DTLS-SRTP {{?RFC5764}}, a default timeout of 400ms be used; because customer experience degrades with one-way latencies of greater than 200ms, real-time deployments are less likely to have long latencies.
+It is RECOMMENDED that for DTLS-SRTP {{?RFC5764}}, a default timeout of 400 ms be used; because customer experience degrades with one-way latencies of greater than 200 ms, real-time deployments are less likely to have long latencies.

-In settings where there is external information (for instance from an ICE {{?RFC8445}}
+In settings where there is external information (for instance, from an ICE {{?RFC8445}}
 handshake, or from previous connections to the same server) about the RTT, implementations SHOULD use 1.5 times that RTT estimate as the retransmit timer.